About organization management in Azure DevOps

 The following notes address details specific to adding users at different levels—such as to a team, project, or organization.

-- All users that are added at the organization or collection level can be assigned to work items of all projects.
-However, if the user doesn't have access to the project, then they won't be able to view or edit the work item.
+- All users added at the organization or collection level can be assigned to work items of all projects.
+However, if the user doesn't have access to the project, then they can't view or edit the work item.

-- All users that are invited or added as a member at the project level can be assigned to work items of the project.
+- All users invited or added as a member at the project level can be assigned to work items of the project.

 Set up billing